His nudity references classical antiquity, but David embodies the ideals and concerns of 15th-century Florence.

 The subject of this statue is David, the future king and hero of the Hebrew Bible, who as a youth slayed the giant Goliath and liberated his people (the Israelites) from the tyranny of the Philistines.
 In Donatello’s sculpture, David’s immaturity is unquestionable: his nude body is that of an adolescent and is sharply contrasted with the heavy beard and maturity of Goliath, whose severed head is at his feet.
 David’s vulnerability is emphasized by the stone he clasps in his left hand, a reminder that though he holds a sword, he brought down his massive foe with a simple sling-shot.
 The message here is clear: David triumphed not through physical power, but through the grace of God.

-While the biblical account (1 Samuel 17) does note that David chose not to face Goliath wearing the armor offered to him by his father, nowhere does it state that he removed his clothes completely.
+While the biblical account (1 Samuel 17) does note that David chose not to face Goliath wearing the armor offered to him by the king, nowhere does it state that he removed his clothes completely.
 In all earlier images of David, including an earlier marble version carved by Donatello himself, David is clothed.
 The choice to depict David as completely nude, except for a shepherd’s hat adorned with laurels of victory and elaborate sandals, was unprecedented.

 So . . . why is he naked?